DaeHwanGi/DRLND_P3_Collab_Compet/report.md

+### Goal of project
+two agents control rackets to bounce a ball over a net.
+If an agent hits the ball over the net, it receives a reward of +0.1.
+If an agent lets a ball hit the ground or hits the ball out of bounds, it receives a reward of -0.01.
+Thus, the goal of each agent is to keep the ball in play.

+The environment is considered solved, when the average (over 100 episodes) of those scores is at least +0.5.

 ### Learning Algorithm
 I use DDPG learning algorithm.
+This is based on my [second project](https://github.com/DaeHwanGi/DRLND_P2_Continuous-Control).
 Main key points of DDPG are as follows
 * Replay Buffer
 * soft target update
 * Batch Normalization
 * add noise for explore
+DDPG network is consist with actor and critic network.
 ### Models

 #### Actor